kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

 - Dotnetcore
 ---

+> Here is my Birthday blog post, as a part of [FSAdvent - 2017](https://sergeytihon.com/2017/10/22/f-advent-calendar-in-english-2017/).
+Just like previous two years, I hope you will enjoy this one too.
+Comments and corrections are very much welcomed.

 # Why Chaat? and What is Chaat?

-Most of us - developers like two things more than anything; eating (,cooking for some) and coding.
-So, I like to talk about one of the favorite dishes; **Indian Chaat**.
-Yup, it is more about F# and also part of [fsAdvent calendar 2017](https://sergeytihon.com/2017/10/22/f-advent-calendar-in-english-2017/).
-So, why this specific dish???
-To understand that you should try searching [French Onion Soup](https://www.google.com/search?tbm=isch&source=hp&biw=1920&bih=940&ei=gdMzWvjqBsrivgSrgYOQCg&q=french+onion+soup&oq=french+o&gs_l=img.3.0.0l10.1779.4421.0.5814.10.9.0.0.0.0.218.715.0j3j1.4.0....0...1ac.1.64.img..6.4.711....0.yR2qZd_wqn4) or [Pizzas](https://www.google.com/search?biw=1920&bih=940&tbm=isch&sa=1&ei=iNMzWqqhOKOQvQS4zqWoAQ&q=pizza&oq=pizz&gs_l=psy-ab.3.0.0i67k1l2j0j0i67k1l6j0.37294.38020.0.39124.4.4.0.0.0.0.200.585.0j2j1.3.0....0...1c.1.64.psy-ab..1.3.582....0.V2wR_A3l2D0) and then Search for [Indian Chaat](https://www.google.com/search?biw=1920&bih=940&tbm=isch&sa=1&ei=sdMzWrLMKYn9vgSBhpz4DA&q=Indian+Chaat&oq=Indian+Chaat&gs_l=psy-ab.3..0l10.3694.16984.0.17138.15.13.1.0.0.0.297.1972.0j4j5.9.0....0...1c.1.64.psy-ab..5.10.1991...0i67k1.0.IJpHl8f_YYA).
-Indian Chaat is completely different in every picture.
-Even it's bare bone parts are different. **Chaat** you can make it from what you want, way you want and still enjoy it.
-That is the heart of it.
-And currently that is possible with *dotnet core* .
-Be it on any OS, using any editor/IDE and still you make things work.
+If anyone wanted to show `real time` application, then `Chat` is kind of `to-do list` of that type of applications.
+Now **Functional Chat** is a very limited title and can't show all the things I wanted to show.
+So, I have selected [Chaat](https://www.google.com/search?biw=1920&bih=940&tbm=isch&sa=1&ei=sdMzWrLMKYn9vgSBhpz4DA&q=Indian+Chaat&oq=Indian+Chaat&gs_l=psy-ab.3..0l10.3694.16984.0.17138.15.13.1.0.0.0.297.1972.0j4j5.9.0....0...1c.1.64.psy-ab..5.10.1991...0i67k1.0.IJpHl8f_YYA) word a spin of version of `Chat` word.

+Here also I am showing a little diverted version of [SAFE]((https://safe-stack.github.io/)).
+So, title is kind of more suitable.

+One thing is very unique to Indian Chaat that there is no uniqueness in it.
+You change the city, order same thing and you will get a different version of it, and that is the heart of it.

+Currently that is possible with *dotnet core* .
+Be it on any OS, using any editor/IDE, using any Framework and still things work.

 > So, what I will do here in this post.
-I will try to make Simple **Chat** (yup, kind of Chaat) application by picking up my *favourite* frameworks or libraries.
+I will try to make Simple **Chat** application by picking up my *favorite* frameworks or libraries.
 And also give reasons for that.
-And in `Epilogue` I will try to provide all other options that can be replaced or mixed matched.
-So, you can try it by your self.
-It is more or less spin off of SAFE style application.
-You can find links of everything below.
+In `Epilogue` I will try to provide all other options that can be replaced or mixed matched.
+So, you can try it to make your version.

 # Current state of dotnet core

-Dotnet core is **Unbiased** version of dotnet.
-Yeah, it kind of works on every OS.
-And specially with other editors.
+Dotnet core is an **unbiased** version of dotnet.
+Currently it is having version `2.*.*` .
+It kind of works on every OS.
+And especially with other editors.
 Also more openly developed.
-It may not be best but credit should be given.
+It may not be best, but credit should be given.
 So, here I am using that.
-If you are sticking with *Dotnet*, be it big fat company or start up.
-If you are not making Desktop application, you should be moving to *core* for sure.
+If you are sticking with *Dotnet*, be it a big fat company or start up.
+And *if you are not making Desktop application*, then you should be moving to *core* for sure.

 # Functional Programming with F\#

-There are many Microsoft people may tell you don't worry about `F#` and should take care of requirements on hand first.
-I am saying the same thing, for the sake of *requirements* you should be using F#. *C#* may be good and supported by Microsoft wholeheartedly but as developer we should choose our things based on task at our hand.
+There are many Microsoft people may tell you, don't worry about `F#` and should take care of requirements on hand first.
+I am saying the same thing, for the sake of *requirements* you should be using F#. *C#* may be good and supported by Microsoft wholeheartedly, but as developers we should choose our things based on the task at our hand.
 And from personal experience of around 10 Years in Software Industry.
-Few things are already proven for current time, Functional First / Functional language is already winner, no matter how many features may be added to OOP languages they are still not like prior language.
+Few things are already proven for current time, Functional First / Functional language is already a winner, no matter how many [functional features will be added to OOP languages](http://tomasp.net/blog/csharp-async-gotchas.aspx/) they are still not like functional language.
 OOP language never designed for that.
-They have their place but I am not sure about future.
-Be it ReasonML, ELM, Scala or F#. statically typed or not that will boil down to personal choice.
-Another thing is *Big projects* be it server or client with fast pace delivery is here to stay.
+They have done what they are designed for but I am not sure what place they have in future.
+Be it ReasonML, ELM, Scala or F#.
+Statically typed or not, but all will be functional for sure.
+Another thing is *Big projects*, be it a server or a client with combined with fast pace delivery; is base problem for almost every company.
 Make a peace with it and choose it accordingly.

 # Visual Studio *Code*

-While making this project and also nowadays I am using VSCode more often.
-Whatever bad karma earned by Visual Studio, VSCode is leveling it.
+While making this project I have used VSCode.
+Whatever bad `karma` earned by Visual Studio, VSCode is leveling it.
 And leveling them quite well.
 VSCode with [ionide](http://ionide.io/) is quite killing it.
-It is not the beast like it's counter part but surely get things done and it is quite faster.
+It is not the beast like its counterpart, but surely get things done and it is quite faster.

 # ServiceStack

-Servicestack is built with C#, and OOP framework.
-It was good old alternative of WCF, If WCF is still around?
+[Servicestack](https://servicestack.net/) is built with C#, and OOP framework.
+It was/is good old alternative of WCF, If WCF is still around?
 Then it became better version of WebAPI (WebAPI is more or less inspired by ServiceStack).
-Currently it has touched [V5](http://docs.servicestack.net/releases/v5.0.0).
+Currently it is already [V5](http://docs.servicestack.net/releases/v5.0.0).
 And it is quite mature and flexible.
 Also providing way many things out of box.
-When there was vacuum in F# specific web framework, [Servicestack](https://servicestack.net/) was kind of choice for F# people.
-And there is obvious reason for that.
+When there was a vacuum in F# specific web framework, [Servicestack](https://servicestack.net/) was kind of choice of F# people.
+And there are obvious reasons for that.
 Not only it works with F# but looks way better with it.
 And vision of Servicestack was quite futuristic, it is one of the first to force developer to think in message while doing web development.
 And cut to **2017** every good development strategy talks about message driven development in client side.
 Take is react-redux, [Elm](http://elm-lang.org/) or [Fable-Elmish](https://fable-elmish.github.io/elmish/).
-[The Elm Architecture](https://guide.elm-lang.org/architecture/) is way to go for making big application on client side.
+[The Elm Architecture](https://guide.elm-lang.org/architecture/) is the way to go for making big application on client side.

-Take a example here.
+Take an example here.

 Here are DTOs
 ```fsharp